Maxwellwr/factorio-charge-transmission/README.md

 For the first one, hover your mouse over the charger's antenna and see if it points to any roboport.
 If not, pick and place the charger on a more suitable (closer) place.

 The second and third issues are usually telegraphed in-game by alerts.
-To verify this, check the electricity values on the sidebar, both the main body AND the antenna must be on the green to be functioning properly.
+To verify this, check the electricity values on the sidebar, both the main body (base) AND the antenna must be on the green to be functioning properly.
 If not, try increasing the power supply or adding more chargers.

-If it is something else, please submit a bug report. ~~That includes having a more intuitive symbol for the overtaxing alert, it's weird there's no suitable standard iconography that I could find.~~

 ### How does LuaForce::worker\_robots\_battery\_modifier affect chargers

-In short, it does not.
-As of right now (0.15.20), the force-specific modifier only changes a bot's initial energy.
-A charger will refill a bot to its maximum, leaving it alone if it's overcharged (if the modifier is positive), and charge it right up to max if it isn't (negative modifier).
+In short, it does not!
+It only changes the maximum charge a bot can have, with average/over time consumption staying the same.
+Usually what happens is bigger use spikes, if any, but the same consumption under regular circunstances stays the same on a factory faction with or without the modifier.
+And the modifier is really useful to alleviate charging headaches to start with...

 ### I found a bug!
 Please fix it